meapistol/Spectra-of-graphs/README.md

 No issues at the moment.

 # Updates
 - Version 11 of the paper is now uploaded to arXiv.
+This version treats delta-type boundary conditions and their m-functions. **GraphRoots.nb** and **Isospectral.nb** have been updated with a far better treatment of delta-type boundary conditions.
+- Version 11 of the paper is now uploaded to arXiv.
 This version has a far better treatment of Titchmarsh-Weil m-functions, including an algorithm to compute them. **Isospectral.nb** is updated to vs. 11 of the paper.
 - Version 10 of the paper is now uploaded to arXiv.
 A section concerning the generation of graphs with several hot vertices has been added.
 Three new figures containing interesting isospectral graphs has been added, involving loops.
 - Version 9 of the paper is now uploaded to arXiv which is more strict, using Titchmarsh-Weil m-functions in several cases.
 A section concerning long chains of graphs and their isospectrality has been added. **GraphRoots.nb** has been corrected where in some cases the Length was not handled correctly.
 It still needs checking if the graph contains symbolic lengths.